alanbjordan/Veteran_Support_Agent/README.md

-# AI Chatbot with Inventory Management
+# AI Chatbot with Analytics Dashboard

 A modern, full-stack AI chatbot application with inventory management capabilities, built with React and Python.

+## Warning: You must create an external database for the analytics information.

 ## Features